music-suite/music-suite/docs/src/User-Guide.md

 TODO example with stretchRelative, stretchTo

-TODO HasPosition/HasDuration laws
+The laws for @[HasPosition] and @[HasPosition1] are not too exciting: they assure that transforming a value also transforms its position in the same manner, and that the duration of a value is exactly the duration between its onset and offset point.

+## Translation-invariant types

-Explain delay-invariant transformations: applying transformations to `Span` performs the delay/translation, applying to `Duration` does not.
+TODO Explain delay-invariant transformations: applying transformations to `Span` performs the delay/translation, applying to `Duration` does not.
 Note that this does *not* invalidate the laws.
 We can think of our time types as coming in two shapes:

 - Translation-invariant types such as `Duration` are "floating" without being anchored to specific start/stop time (though they still have a duration)
 - Translation-variant types such as `Span` have both a specific duration and a specific point in which they "occur" relative to ther events.

-We will see much more of this distinction later on.

 ## Times with values